cetome/panorama/README.md

 If you want to reference this work, please refer to this GitHub page directly or to [cetome.com/panorama](https://cetome.com/panorama) (redirection to this page).
 This is to limit forks and consolidate efforts.

+*Note: you can now generate your own panorama with a subset of information.
+The regulations are available in YAML files stored in "country/".
+The generation script and its settings are available in "src/".
+This will generate files your working directory.*

 # Map of IoT Cyber Security Regulations
 ![map](map.png)